Skip to main content

 Text

-Custom ID to hold id from all Azure resources
+Custom ID to hold the Azure resource 'id'

 List

-List field to hold the type from all Azure resources
+List field to hold the Azure resource 'type'

 Did this answer your question?